LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/00b-part2-begin.md

-Part 2: Install Datadog in Kubernetes
+Continue to begin Part 2.